Rational emotive behavior therapy (REBT): definition, application, and effectivity

 Rational emotive behavior therapy (REBT) is a type of psychotherapy that focuses on identifying irrational beliefs in order to change them and thereby positively influence emotions and behavior.
 It is considered a precursor to cognitive-behavioral therapy.

 The main idea in REBT is that persistent and extreme irrational thoughts influence our feelings and behaviors.
-They can lead to mental health problems such as anxiety and depression, but also risky activities, including addiction.
+They lead to mental health problems such as anxiety and depression, as well as risky activities, including addiction.

 What is Rational emotive behavior therapy (REBT)?

-Previously REBT was known as rational therapy and rational emotive therapy.
-The importance of REBT stems from the fact that holding or focusing on irrational beliefs about oneself or the world can lead to problems.
-The main objective of rational emotive behavior therapy is to empower patients to identify and change those beliefs as well as negative thinking patterns so they can overcome mental distress and psychological problems.
+REBT was previously known as rational therapy and rational emotive therapy.
+The importance of REBT stems from the fact that holding or focusing on irrational beliefs about oneself or the world leads to problems.
+The main objective of rational emotive behavior therapy is to empower patients in identifying and changing those beliefs as well as negative thinking patterns so they’re able to overcome mental distress and psychological problems.

-This type of psychotherapy teaches us that our behaviors, emotions, and cognition are all connected.
-The only way to truly understand the influence of situations we encounter in our lives is to take a deep look into our beliefs and emotions attached to them.
+This type of cognitive behavioral therapy teaches us that our behaviors, emotions, and cognition are all connected.
+The most ideal way to truly understand the influence of situations we encounter in our lives is to take a deep look into our beliefs and emotions attached to them.

 This form of CBT is based on three core principles, called the ABCs of REBT.
 Here, A refers to an activating situation that triggers a negative response.
 Letter B stands for beliefs and irrational thoughts about that situation.
 And C refers to consequences resulting from those irrational beliefs.
 In most cases, the consequences are distressing emotions.